dmdn/nerds/README.md

 + The quantity of goods in the right block can be any, it should not break the page.

 ## In addition to the technical assignment:
-+ Markers of the price filter (catalog.html) are mobile and when they move, the price changes using jQueryUI.
++ Markers of the price filter (catalog.html) are mobile and when they move, the price changes using [jQuery UI](http://jqueryui.com).